 A Dutch Baby pancake is a German pancake that is baked in an iron skillet.
 You’ll mostly see them made with apples, like my Baked Apple Pancake.
 You add pancake mixture to a very hot skillet and bake the pancake which is like a sweetened Yorkshire Pudding.
 My version is a bit more custardy then Yorkshire Pudding.
 What is so appealing about a Dutch Baby or baked pancake is that you can serve everyone at the same time.
 No more standing over the stove waiting to flip pancakes.
 I’m hopelessly bad at making traditional pancakes but a baked pancake turns out perfect every time.

-How do you make a Peach Dutch Baby Pancake:
+How do you make this yummy pancake:

 Start by caramelizing the peaches, to do this you will brown butter in an iron skillet in the oven.
 To that delicious brown butter, add some brown sugar.
 Spread cut up peaches on top and sprinkle with some sugar and cinnamon and let this cook together until the peaches are nice and soft.
 While your peaches are caramelizing, you make a pancake type batter with lots of eggs and let it sit for 5 minutes before pouring it over your hot peaches.
 Then just bake.
 The pancake will puff up and then fall once it cools, but it looks pretty impressive when you take it out of the oven.